Who's Who

 Board of Directors

-Carol Seigel, Vice Chair
+Anne Byrne, Vice Chair

 Paul Allen

 Paul has spent most of his working life in the social care sector and, since 2018, has been the Chief Executive of Vibrance, a charity supporting adults with a learning disability across London and the south-east.
 His love affair with Dickens began whilst travelling round America in 1978 and becoming homesick.
 He also loves rock music (especially live gigs) and is a season ticket holder at Chelsea FC, who he has supported since 1969.
-His favourite Dickens character is Captain Cuttle, admiring his simple honesty, loyalty, gentle nature and positive attitude regardless of the challenges he is facing.
+His favourite Dickens character is Captain Cuttle (Dombey and Son), admiring his simple honesty, loyalty, gentle nature and positive attitude regardless of the challenges he is facing.

 Neil Bennett